An Amazon book review cannot be posted for free ebooks?

 Update: Read our new article about Amazon’s $50.00 minimum spend to be able to review.

-Note: Another killer to free Kindle ebook reviews.
+Note: Another blow to free Kindle ebook reviews.
 Amazon announced a new $50 criteria to be eligible to add a customer review.

 To contribute to Customer Reviews or Customer Answers, Spark, or to follow other contributors, you must have spent at least $50 on Amazon.com using a valid credit or debit card.